Mission concept and the role of ATV

 ATV's Service Module navigates with four main engines (490 N thrust) plus 28 smaller thrusters (220 N) for attitude control.
 After docking, the ATV can perform attitude control and debris avoidance manoeuvres for the whole Station.

-Depending on the operational lifetime of the International Space Station, ESA plans to build five ATVs.
+ESA is building five ATVs.
 Thirty companies from ten European countries, as well as eight other companies from Russia and the United States share the work, with EADS Space Transportation based in France as the prime contractor.